- Scientific name: Merluccius merluccius

 - UK minimum size: 12ins/30cm

 - Distribution: Found in deeper offshore waters around Northern Europe.

-- Feeds on: Other fish such as herring, pouting, codling etc.
+- Feeds on: Other smaller fish such as herring, pouting and codling.

-- Description: Long cylindrical body with large head and mouth.
+- Description: Long cylindrical body with a large head and mouth.
 Prominent triangular first dorsal fin and very long second dorsal fin and anal fin.
-Tail fin has straight rear edge.
-Body is silvery grey, sometimes with a green/brown gleam, and underside is pale.
+The tail fin has a straight rear edge.
+The body is silvery grey, sometimes with a green/brown gleam, and the underside is pale.
 Noticeable, straight, black lateral line.

-Hake is a deep sea fish, explaining why it is rarely caught by shore anglers, a fact highlighted by the shore caught record for hake being only 3lb 8oz, while the boat caught record is in excess of 25lb.
-Indeed, hake favour water which is around 200 metres deep, although they can be found in depths down to 1000 metres.
+Hake is a deep-sea fish, explaining why it is rarely caught by shore anglers, a fact highlighted by the shore caught record for hake being only 3lb 8oz, while the boat caught record is in excess of 25lb and the IGFA world record more than 30lb.
+Indeed, hake favour water which is at least one hundred metres deep, and can be found at depths down to several hundred metres.
 Hake are unfussy, active predators, feeding on any small fish they can catch.
-They will happily eat mackerel, herring (hence the name herring hake), pouting, sandeels, squid or any other fish they come across and they are not averse to hunting down smaller members of their own species.
+They will happily eat mackerel, herring (hence the alternative name of herring hake), pouting, sandeels, squid or any other fish they come across and they are not averse to hunting down smaller members of their own species.

 Hake are widely distributed throughout the waters of Europe.
 They are found in the colder waters of the North Sea, Baltic Sea and Norwegian Sea, and in the North Atlantic from Iceland to the coasts of Portugal and Spain.
 They are also present in the Mediterranean and Black Seas.